 Frequently Asked Questions

 In order to graduate from NWU, a student will

-- earn at least 126 credits, with a minimum of 18 credits at the upper division;
+- earn at least 126 credits, with a minimum of 18 credits at the upper level;

 - complete all requirements for one academic major.

 How does a student sign up for the NWU Graduation Commitment?

 There is no need for a student to sign up for the Graduation Commitment.
 All students enrolling Fall 2013 or thereafter in the College of Liberal Arts and Sciences are eligible.